odino/odino.github.com/source/_posts/2012-02-22-how-to-argue-with-junior-and-stubborn-developers.markdown

 ## Gain trust

-The key to lead a team is gain trust from your team: it is rarely acceptable that a team leader could lead his team with a cocky behaviour, so you are going to fail if your only aim is to do **people management**, and not team leading.
+The key to lead a team is gain trust from its components: it is rarely acceptable that a team leader could lead his team with a cocky behaviour, so you are going to fail if your only aim is to do **people management**, and not team leading.